 Those are just a few of the things we learned from filmmakers in our Edit Suite as we celebrated seven years of sponsoring the renowned independent film festival.
-Here are the other pro movie-making tips we gleaned.
+Here are the other pro film-making tips we gleaned.
 (Quiet on set!)

 1. Editing made easier with Replay